 A sore throat is very annoying and uncomfortable.
 But a strep throat is worse!
 A strep throat is a severe version of a sore throat, with fever caused by an infection.
-It is caused by bacterial infection and is very common among children.
+It is caused by a bacterial infection and is very common among children.
 Symptoms of strep throat include difficulty and pain while swallowing food or water, headache, swollen lymph nodes, fever etc.

 How to Prevent:

 - Rest well

 Children or toddlers below the age of 2 years often fall prey to Bronchitis.
 Bronchitis is a respiratory infection caused by RSV or the respiratory syncytial virus.
 Typical symptoms include breathing difficulty due to the inflammation airway passage in the lungs as they get clogged.
 Patients of bronchitis experience mild fever, congestion of the nasal passage, wheezing and coughing.